Oregon Rent Increase Laws

 It’s also important to note that landlords in Oregon are not allowed to increase the rent for discriminatory or retaliatory reasons.
 The federal Fair Housing Act prohibits discrimination in the housing market based on race or color, gender, sexual orientation, religion, nationality, familial status, or disability.

-hash-markHow Much Notice Period is Required When Raising Rent in Oregon?
+hash-markHow Much Notice Period Is Required When Raising Rent in Oregon?

-Except for week-to-week tenants, the landlord cannot raise the rent within the first year of tenancy.
 After the first year, they must provide a minimum of 90 days’ notice that the rent will increase.
 They must also provide written notice of the rent increase, which must be hand-delivered or sent by first-class mail.
 The notice must state how much the rent is increasing and what the new rent will be.
 It must also clearly state the date the new rent will go into effect and explain why the rental unit is exempt from the Oregon rent increase limit.

 hash-markCities in Oregon with Additional Rent Control

-Portland has a few additional rent control measures in place to protect tenants.
-For instance, if the rent is set to increase above 10% within any particular 12-month period and the tenant decides to move as a result, the landlord must provide them with rental assistance to help pay for their move.
-The amount of rental service the landlord is required to provide varies depending on the size of the unit:
+• If the rent is set to increase above 10% within any particular 12-month period and the tenant decides to move as a result, the landlord must provide them with rental assistance to help pay for their move.

-Plus, if landlords plan to charge any no-refundable fees (for smoking violations, damage to the property, etc.), it must be clearly stated in the lease, along with the amount per violation.
-Beyond that, the same maximum rent increase limits also apply.
+• If landlords plan to charge any non-refundable fees (for smoking violations, damage to the property, etc.), it must be clearly stated in the lease, along with the amount per violation.

 hash-markOregon Rent Increase Bottom Line